Lomacar/Random-Sentence-Generator/txt/README.txt

 reset: used for complements, blocks all upstream restrictions

-reverse: cause object/restriction comparison to be reversed
+//reverse: cause object/restriction comparison to be reversed

            necessary for picking adjective for nouns, for example

 nocomplement: prevents complements from being applied